solarslurpi/obsidian-transcriber-plugin/README.md

 # Contents of a Transcribed Note
-Consider the output after asking the plugin to transcribe the YouTube video, [LLM Prompt FORMATS make or break your LLM and RAG](https://www.youtube.com/watch?v=KbZDsrs5roI).
   The plugin will create two sections in the note:
 - Frontmatter
 - Transcript text
 If the YouTube video has metadata on chapters, the transcript text will be sectioned into chapters.
 ## Frontmatter
 The plugin builds frontmatter based on the metadata and tuning parameters.
+### YouTube Video
+Consider the output after asking the plugin to transcribe the YouTube video, [LLM Prompt FORMATS make or break your LLM and RAG](https://www.youtube.com/watch?v=KbZDsrs5roI).

 <div style="text-align: center;">
   <img src="docs/images/frontmatter.png" alt="30000 foot view" width="600" />
 </div>